Trump taps Musk to lead a 'Department of Government Efficiency' with Ramaswamy

 While most department heads have to be confirmed by the Senate, it's unclear what formalities Musk and Ramaswamy will have to go through for these roles.

-For Musk, having a direct role in the administration raises questions about potential conflicts of interest as he could potentially gain regulatory authority over federal agencies that oversee many of his companies that receive government funding, including Tesla, SpaceX and Starlink.
-Many of Musk's companies have also been the subject of federal investigations.
+For Musk, having a direct role in the administration raises questions about potential conflicts of interest.
+He could potentially gain regulatory authority over federal agencies that oversee many of his companies that receive government funding, including Tesla, SpaceX and Starlink.
+Musk's companies have also been the subject of federal investigations.

 Musk became a major supporter of Trump in the final leg of his presidential bid, appearing on the campaign trail and spending more than $100 million on organizing efforts through his super PAC, "America PAC."
 His political contributions went on to surpass the total amount of public donations from the entire oil industry.